Stackly-X/spotter-eld-assessment/Readme.md

 - Real `.env` files are not included in GitHub.
 - API keys should be configured only in local `.env` files or deployment environment variables.
 - The daily log sheet uses horizontal scrolling on small screens to preserve the professional 24-hour grid layout.
-- The HOS calculations are simplified for the assessment requirements and are not intended for production legal compliance.

 ---

 ## Assessment Requirements Covered